Unionized American Airlines, US Airways workers rally for merger

 A judge will hear the case without a jury in November and decide whether the deal can go forward.

-"Now all of a sudden they're trying to stop this," said Jim Sgueglia, 55, who said he has been flying for US Airways for 26 years.
+"All of a sudden they're trying to stop this," said Jim Sgueglia, 55, who said he has been flying for US Airways for 26 years.

 The case at the U.S. District Court for the District of Columbia is No. 1:13-cv-12346.